r2d2m/awesome/README.md

 *   [thoughtbot/Runes](https://github.com/thoughtbot/Runes) - Infix operators for monadic functions in Swift
 *   [TomBastable/Pokemon-Card-ARKit](https://github.com/TomBastable/Pokemon-Card-ARKit) - A Pokemon Card ARKit demo.
 It uses Vision (OCR) to recognise the card, and then displays API Data and relevant 3d models within ARKit on top of the scanned card.
-*   [mortenjust/cleartext-mac](https://github.com/mortenjust/cleartext-mac) - A text editor that will help you write clearer and simpler

 ## Rust